Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Block Representations of Linear Algebraic Groups

+\begin{Proposition} Let $\rho : G \to \GL(V)$ be a block representation with the ordered bases for $\g$ and $V$ given by (\ref{Eqn4.5a}) and (\ref{Eqn4.5b}).
+Then, the coefficient matrix $A$ has a lower block triangular form as in (\ref{matr4.5}), where each $D_j$ is a $m_j\times m_j$ matrix.
+Then, $p_j = \det(D_j)$ are the relative coefficient determinants. \end{Proposition}

 In (\ref{matr4.5}) if $p_1 = \det(D_1)$ is irreducible, then we will refer to the variety $\cD$ defined by $p_1$ as the {\it generalized determinant variety} for the decomposition.
-As an immediate corollary we have \begin{Corollary} For a block representation, the number of irreducible components in the exceptional orbit variety is at least the number of diagonal blocks in the corresponding block triangular form, with equality for a maximal block representation. \end{Corollary}
+As an immediate corollary we have

+\begin{Corollary} For a block representation, the number of irreducible components in the exceptional orbit variety is at least the number of diagonal blocks in the corresponding block triangular form, with equality for a maximal block representation. \end{Corollary}

-\begin{proof}[Proof of Proposition \ref{Prop4.5}] Since $K_\ell$ acts trivially on $V/W_\ell$, by Lemma \ref{Lem4.1}, for $v\in \bk_\ell$ the associated representation vector field may be written as
+\begin{proof}[Proof of Proposition \ref{Prop4.5}] Since $K_\ell$ acts trivially on $V/W_\ell$, by Lemma \ref{Lem4.1}, for $X\in \bk_\ell$ the associated representation vector field may be written as